 View your circulation record online by signing into your library account.

 The circulation desk can be reached at 202-994-6648.
-Books may be returned during Spring 2021 operational hours, Monday - Friday, 8am - 7pm, by placing library material on the book return cart at the library's first-floor entrance.
+Books may be returned during Summer 2021 operational hours, Monday - Friday, 8am - 7pm, by placing library material on the book return cart at the library's first-floor entrance.
 A staff member will retrieve the returned items from the cart and check them in.

 Books may also be returned to the library using a tracking service like UPS, FedEx or Priority Mail.
 Ship to: